 If you can't get root access, you can install LiteSpeed using the sudo command line, but you can only control LiteSpeed from the sudo command line thereafter.

 What are the disadvantages of LiteSpeed?

 Apache is free, whereas LiteSpeed is not.
 This can push up the price of hosting.
 Additionally, some developers complain about LiteSpeed licensing because it directly impacts the types of software you can host on the server.

 What are the alternatives to LiteSpeed?

-There are three main open source alternatives to LiteSpeed, and they are the three most commonly used web servers on the Internet: Apache, Nginx, and Lighttpd (pronounced "lighty").
+There are two main open source alternatives to LiteSpeed, and they are the most commonly used web servers on the internet: Apache and Nginx.
 Apache is far and away the most commonly used web server on the market, and its 20 year run as the market leader is living proof.
 Nginx is a great alternative to LiteSpeed because it is event driven, not process-driven like LiteSpeed and Apache.
-Lighttpd is a faster open-source web server built for environments where speed, compliance, and security are critical.